apennootog/raspberry-pi-setup/README.md

 # Raspberry Pi 4 Setup

 This ansible project will set up your raspberry pi, it will install some packages and change the default password.
-This is a quick and easy way to do all the setup work.
+It is a quick and easy way to do all the setup work.

 ## Quick Setup